muhammad-fiaz/logly/README.md

 - Log to file with automatic file rotation.
 - Log to file with automatic file size management.
 - Log to file with automatic file deletion.
+- Log to file with automatic deletion and rewriting of the file when it reaches max_file_size.

 ## Getting Started

 ## Installation